ClusterLabs/ha_cluster_exporter/README.md

 Please refer to the example [YAML configuration](ha_cluster_exporter.yaml) for more details.

+Additional CLI flags can also be passed via `/etc/sysconfig/prometheus-ha_cluster_exporter`.

 ### systemd integration

 A [systemd unit file](ha_cluster_exporter.service) is provided with the RPM packages.
 You can enable and start it as usual: